The morning after Tropical Storm Bonnie pummeled Beaufort, we woke to find oil in the water around Sunshine.

 Thirty Seconds of YouTube Fame

-When I got home from work Tuesday night a fleet of hazmat workers was crawling all over the dock, pulling out and bagging oily reeds, laying down oil absorbent booms.
-The Coast Guard had indeed stepped in and taken charge.
+When I got home from work Tuesday night I found a fleet of hazmat workers crawling all over the dock, pulling out and bagging oily reeds, laying down oil absorbent booms.
+The Coast Guard had stepped in and taken charge.
 The oil seemed to have stopped accumulating.
 Everyone was glad to see things going in a better direction.
 The workers said the job will take about three days.

-We also don’t know for sure why the oil landed here in our marina, and seemingly nowhere else – some unlucky combination of storm, wind, tides and currents.
+We also don’t know for sure why the oil landed here in our marina, and seemingly nowhere else – probably some unlucky combination of storm, wind, tides and currents.